Let’s go explore extraordinary UK landmarks in the sun

 Stonehenge is Britain’s greatest prehistoric monument and one of the 7 Wonders of the World.
 The site has a fascinating history behind it and it is believed to be last in a series of monuments erected between 3000 and 1600BC.
 So, be sure to check out the visitor centre which has a range of exhibitions both permanent and temporary as well as refreshments available!
 Find out more here.

-As the oldest and largest occupied castle in the world and the Official Residence of Her Majesty the Queen, this is the perfect setting for a regal day out with the family.
+As the oldest and largest occupied castle in the world, this is the perfect landmark for a regal day out with the family.
 Covering 13 acres, you’ll discover gorgeous architecture, stunning interiors and many changing displays for you to learn all about the history.
-Until the 31st August 2019 come and check out ‘Stars and Banners: Windsor’s Knights and Ladies of the Garter’, a fun summer event for kids of all ages!
-Let them dress as up as knights under the watch of a mail armour expert!
+Throughout the summer of 2023 come and create arts and crafts in the stable with ‘Hooves and Horses’, a fun summer workshop for kids of all ages!
+Let them dress up in livery, sit in a carriage and have a go at tacking up a wooden pony!
 Book here.

 From a giant’s boot to a wishing chair, take in the six must-see sights at Northern Ireland’s only UNESCO World Heritage site.
 The amazing ‘stepping stones’ into the sea, (which can be seen in the photo), are actually basalt columns that were formed by an ancient volcanic eruption.
 There are about 40,000 in total!
 Take a guided tour or pick up an audio guide and make your own way around the area, it is up to you!
 Find out more here.